Florence City Guide

 Shopping

-Florence is a treasure trove for shoppers, blending Renaissance craftsmanship with modern luxury.
-For those seeking high-end fashion, Via de' Tornabuoni is the place to be, hosting flagship stores of legendary Italian designers.
-Just a short walk away, the glittering windows of the Ponte Vecchio showcase world-famous gold jewelry, a tradition that has defined the bridge for centuries.
+Florence is a treasure trove for shoppers, blending Renaissance heritage with modern luxury.
+For the ultimate high-end experience, Via de' Tornabuoni serves as the city’s fashion spine, hosting the flagship boutiques of iconic houses like Gucci and Salvatore Ferragamo.
+Nearby, the glittering storefronts of the Ponte Vecchio offer exquisite gold and fine jewelry, a tradition maintained on the bridge since the 16th century.

 💵